Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 ⚠️ You must never have just a vague understanding of attention.

-Gain a complete understanding of the principles of attention and learn about its evolutionary trends.
+Gain a perfect understanding of the principles of attention and learn about its evolutionary trends.

-(This is the content of Chapter 5-4.
-The evolution of Attention is synonymous with the evolution of LLMs)
+(This is the content for Chapter 5-4.
+The evolution of Attention is the evolution of LLMs.)

 Multi-GPU configuration is essential for running large-scale LLMs and achieving fast inference.